sagojez/sagojez/content/posts/concurrent-programming-in-scala-part-3.md

 }
 ```

-> Never invoke blocking operations inside lazy value initialization expressions or singleton object constructors.
+Remember to avoid blocking operations inside lazy value initialization expressions or singleton object constructors.

 ## Summary

-This chapter talked about the traditional building blocks of concurrent programs in Scala.
-We learned how to use atomic primitives to atomically switch between different states in the program and implement locks and lock-free algorithms.
-We studied the implementation of lazy values and their impact on concurrent programs.
-These insights are not only specific to Scala, but most languages and platforms also have concurrency utilities that are similar to the ones presented in this chapter.
+In this chapter, we explored fundamental building blocks for concurrent programs in Scala.
+We delved into atomic primitives,

-_Please beware that some of the topics of this chapter, such as concurrent collections, were not shown in this summary due to being considered pervasive.
-However, you can read them [here](https://javarevisited.blogspot.com/2013/02/concurrent-collections-from-jdk-56-java-example-tutorial.html#axzz7yVzdQU9I)._
+lock-free programming, and the use of lazy values.
+These concepts, while specific to Scala, have parallels in other languages and platforms.
+It's worth noting that while the pervasive topic of concurrent collections wasn't covered in this summary, you can find more [information here](https://javarevisited.blogspot.com/2013/02/concurrent-collections-from-jdk-56-java-example-tutorial.html#axzz7yVzdQU9I).